 Hello and welcome – I’m Megan Olson Hunt, an Associate Professor of Statistics in the Mathematics and Statistics Unit at the University of Wisconsin-Green Bay.
 In 2014, I graduated with my PhD in biostatistics from the University of Pittsburgh.
 Prior to that, I earned two Bachelor’s degrees from Winona State University in Minnesota, spanning the areas of mathematics, secondary mathematics education, psychology, and statistics.
-While at Winona, I participated in a summer math Research Experience for Undergraduates that took me to Rutgers and Charles University in Prague, Czech Republic.
+While at Winona, I participated in a summer math Research Experience for Undergraduates that took me to Rutgers University and Charles University in Prague, Czech Republic.
 For two years after undergrad, I taught math at high schools in New Zealand (Rotorua and Auckland for those of you in the know).
 I’m originally from Eau Claire, WI and am glad to be back amongst the Midwest lakes!

 My dissertation involved theoretical issues with missing discrete data, which I still work on at present.
 I also developed a variation of sparse partial least squares (SPLS), which is a variable-selection tool for high-dimensional problems (often found in neuroscience, genetics, etc.).
 In the applied realm, I enjoy working on studies involving environmental issues (air pollution, soil quality, species diversity, etc.), as I have personal interest in ecology/conservation/sustainability.
-I also provide data analysis for a broad range of other researchers, including epidemiologists, physical therapists, geologists, human biologists, psychologists, and computer scientists, amongst others.
+I also provide data analysis for a (very) broad range of other researchers, including epidemiologists, physical therapists, geologists, human biologists, psychologists, and computer scientists, amongst others.

-In my “free time,” I keep more than busy with our pets, which currently include Pip (a rescue chihuahua), Manny (a rescue Boston Terrier mix), two retired racing greyhounds (Max and Mollie), and three chickens (Speckles, Gracie, and Dottie); our almost-100-year-old house; rock climbing; camping; hiking; gardening; teaching myself piano; cooking; water skiing; photography; sustainability efforts; snowboarding; and reading.
+In my “free time,” I keep more than busy with our pets, which currently include Pip (a rescue chihuahua), Manny (a rescue Boston Terrier mix), and two retired racing greyhounds (Max and Mollie); our almost-100-year-old house; rock climbing; hiking and camping; sailing; gardening; cooking; water skiing; photography; sustainability efforts; snowboarding; and reading.

 At UWGB, I enjoy teaching theoretical and applied statistics courses of all levels, and working with other faculty on interesting projects important to the Green Bay area.
 I’m especially excited about the evolving sustainability initiatives around Green Bay, and being a part of this broadening awareness and activism.